 The welfare index in C3 countries is at a good level.
 Not fantastic but average.

 The ability to hire the people these corporations need depends on the salaries that are paid by the private corporations in comparison with salaries in other private corporations and in state owned corporations.
-The higher the salaries are, the more workers they get.
+The higher the salaries are, the more workers these corporations will be ale to hire.

 This creates competition between corporations in the country and can drive salaries very high, resulting in high cost for the corporations and reduction of their profits.
 Some corporations are driven into losses and may even bankrupt as result of salaries that are driven too high.